 The tongue weight is the weight of the trailer that is directly pressing down on the towing vehicle.
 The tongue weight is usually nine to 14 percent of the gross trailer weight.
 It is important to look at the specs of your towing vehicle to find out what kind of tongue weight it can handle or you risk putting extra stress on your vehicle and causing trailer sway.

 Having the right kind of hitch is also important for towing.
-It won’t matter if you are towing the correct amount of weight if it exceeds the towing capacity of your hitch of if you aren’t securing your hitch properly.
+It won’t matter if you are towing the correct amount of weight if it exceeds the towing capacity of your hitch or if you aren’t securing your hitch properly.
 Again, refer to your manufacturer’s guidelines for the proper hitch for your towing vehicle and trailer setup.